easyling/tech-manual/crest.md

 ### Elements

 _Crest_ is controlled by the loader script, inserted into every page requiring translation.
 The script element should be inserted as high in the `head` as possible in order to begin translation at the earliest possible point.
 The loader script has a number of query parameters that may be used to manipulate its operation.
-Any number of these can be combined to customize the loader's behaviour from the default settings (existence of said defaults also means _none_ of these parameters are mandatory to supply).
+Any number of these can be combined to customize the loader's behavior from the default settings (existence of said defaults also means _none_ of these parameters are mandatory to supply).

 - `languageParameter`: This parameter can be used to change the language selector key from its default of `__ptLanguage`.
 - `storageParameter`: This parameter can be used to change the LocalStorage key used to store a previous selection from its default of `ptLanguage`.